 What the Conservancy is Doing

-Nature Conservancy scientists are working with researchers from the University of Washington, the U.S. Fish and Wildlife Service, Washington State Parks, and other partners to restore golden paintbrush and other prairie plant species in the Ebey’s Landing area.
+Scientists at The Nature Conservancy are working with researchers from the University of Washington, the U.S. Fish and Wildlife Service, Washington State Parks, and other partners to restore golden paintbrush and other prairie plant species in the Ebey’s Landing area.
 The Conservancy is also focused on removal of non-native species such as gorse, Scotch broom and English ivy.
 Conservancy volunteers serve as docents along the popular bluff trail, informing visitors about the area and monitoring the preserve for appropriate use.